 Duration of award (s): 3-4 years for full PhD program up to 3 years for a PhD sandwich degree program.

 What does it cover?
 Round-trip airfare and related travel expenses -Monthly stipend with local medical and accident insurance -Research support -Professional development funds -University fees (with an upper limit).

-Selection Criteria: The Lee Foundation Rice program is awarded on a competitive basis to candidates coming from South and Southeast Asia.
+Selection Criteria: The Lee Foundation Rice Scholarship Program is awarded on a competitive basis to candidates coming from South and Southeast Asia.
 A Selection Committee composed of the head of training, the respective team leader, and concerned scientists will guide the selection process.

 Notification: Applicants will be informed of the status of their application.

 How to Apply: The mode of applying is electronically.

 Scholarship Application Deadline: The deadline for applications is 15 August 2013.